LVPlayground/playground/javascript/features/report/README.md

 ## Commands
 The following commands are available as part of the feature:

-  - **/report [reportedPlayer] [reason]**: Reports the give in-game player with the specified reason to administators.
+  - **/report [name/id] [reason]**: Reports the give in-game player with the specified reason to administrators.

 ## Features
-The following features are enabled for those maintaining a list of friends:
+The following features are available for those using the Report feature:

   - **What did they type?**: Since the [player]-parameter relies on partial matching, we show the player who is reporting someone the reported player and given reason.